 \subsection{Sorting 4-digit MNIST Images}

 We first evaluate our SymmetricDiffusers on the four-digit MNIST sorting benchmark, a well-established testbed for differentiable sorting \citep{blondel2020fast, cuturi2019differentiable, grover2018stochastic, kim2023generalized, petersen2021differentiable, petersen2022monotonic}.
-Each four-digit image in this benchmark is obtained by concatenating 4 individual images from MNIST.
+Each four-digit image in this benchmark is obtained by concatenating 4 individual images from MNIST, and our task is to sort $n$ four-digit MNIST numbers.
 For evaluation, we employ several metrics to compare methods, including Kendall-Tau coefficient (measuring the correlation between rankings), accuracy (percentage of images perfectly reassembled), and correctness (percentage of pieces that are correctly placed).

 \textbf{Ablation Study.} We conduct an ablation study to verify our design choices for reverse transition and decoding strategies.
 As shown in Table \ref{table:ablation_decoding_transition}, when using riffle shuffles as the forward process, combining PL with either beam search (BS) or greedy search yields good results in terms of Kendall-Tau and correctness metrics.
 In contrast, the IRS (inverse riffle shuffle) method, along with greedy search, performs poorly across all metrics, showing the limitations of IRS in handling complicated sorting tasks.
 At the same time, combining GPL and BS achieves the best accuracy in correctly sorting the entire sequence of images.
 Finally, we see that random transpositions (RT) and random insertions (RI) are both out of memory for large instances due to their long mixing time.
 Given that accuracy is the most challenging metric to improve, we select riffle shuffles, GPL and BS for all remaining experiments, unless otherwise specified.
 More ablation study (\eg, denoising schedule) is provided in Appendix \ref{appendix:ablation_study}.